Micro Places – Armitage & Monchuk (2011)

 Location in the Matrix; Methodological Rigor; Outcome:

-Micro places; Focused; Highly Proactive; Moderately Rigorous; Mixed findings
+Micro places; Focused; Highly Proactive; Moderately Rigorous; Mixed effects

 What police practice or strategy was examined?